liquidcarbon/puppy/README.md

 ## Using `pup` as a Module

-Pup can help you build python projects from interactive environments, such as (i)python shells, jupyter notebooks, or marimo notebooks.
+Pup can help you construct and activate python projects interactively, such as from (i)python shells, jupyter notebooks, or marimo notebooks.

 ```
 a@a-Aon-L1:~/Desktop/puppy$ .pixi/envs/default/bin/python